How to Make the Supercorder Straight Flute

 Pillars (AKA Posts)

-The pillars consist of a threaded bottom section that is screwed into the body of the instrument to hold it in place, and an upper cross hole to hold the axle.
-For each pair, one hole is the diameter of the axle and the other end is threaded to hold the axle in place.
-As I measure my instrument the cross holes in the pillars are all centered 5.5 mm out from the body except the lower one for the ring keys, which is 7.5 mm.
+For each pair of posts, one axle hole is drilled out the diameter to slip the axle rod through, and the other end is drilled smaller to be threaded to hold it in place once inserted.
+As I measure my instrument the axle cross holes in the pillars are all centered about 5.5 mm out from the body except the lower one for the ring keys, which is 7.5 mm.
 (The body is thinner at that end of the axle than at the top end.)

 Axle Rods

-The length between posts for the axle is:
+The length for the axles are:

-Ring keys - 99 mm
+Ring keys - 99 mm (unless extended)

 F/F# keys - 60 mm